Italian cave-dwelling flatworm (Dendrocoelum italicum)

 Conservation assessment of the subterranean aquatic planarians of Italy

-Manenti R., Barzaghi B., Tonni G., Ficetola G F., Melotto A., in press.
+Manenti R., Barzaghi B., Tonni G., Ficetola G F., Melotto A., 2019.
 Even worms matter: cave habitat restoration for a planarian species has increased environmental suitability but not population density.
-Oryx.
+Oryx, 53: 216-221

-Manenti R., Barzaghi B., Lana E., Stocchino G. A., Manconi R., Lunghi E., in press.
+Manenti R., Barzaghi B., Lana E., Stocchino G. A., Manconi R., Lunghi, E., 2018.
 The stenoendemic cave-dwelling planarians (Platyhelminthes, Tricladida) of the Italian Alps and Apennines: conservation issues.
-Journal for Nature Conservation.
+Journal for Nature Conservation, 45: 90-97.

 The main goal of this project is the conservation of all the troglobiont planarians of Italy and their assessment in the IUCN Red List on the basis of satisfactory quantitative data.
 These invertebrates, despite being important endemism and fundamental indicators for groundwater quality they are strongly neglected in the European and Italian legislation without any protection status.